Sexual Assault Forensic Exam

 - The health care provider will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
-For women this may include collecting specimens from inside the vagina and anus.
-For men it may include collecting specimens from the penis and anus.
+For women this may include collecting specimens from outside the vagina, inside the vagina, and around the anus.
+For men it may include collecting specimens from the penis, scrotum, and anus.

 What can I expect after the exam?